Simple-temp/html/README.md

 5 . inherit
 6 . initial

-In how many ways you can display HTML elements ?
+In how many ways you can display HTML elements ?<br>
-Ans
+Ans:
 1 . block
 2 . none
 3 . inline